QaimMehdi/WhisperText/README.md

 Remember, data privacy is crucial.
 Use this project to learn about the importance of informed consent and responsible data handling.

 Note: Please use this app responsibly and ethically.
 This is a learning tool, and its use should always be aligned with ethical considerations.

+IMPORTANT:
+Flask==2.2.3
+Flask-SQLAlchemy==3.0.3
+Flask-Cors==3.0.10
+datetime==5.0
+This requirements.txt file includes the following packages:

+Flask (2.2.3): The core Flask web framework.
+Flask-SQLAlchemy (3.0.3): An extension that adds support for SQLAlchemy, a Python SQL toolkit and Object-Relational Mapper (ORM), to your Flask application.
+Flask-Cors (3.0.10): A Flask extension for handling Cross-Origin Resource Sharing (CORS), making cross-origin AJAX possible. datetime (5.0): The built-in Python module for working with dates and times.
+To install these dependencies, you can use the following command in your terminal (make sure your virtual environment is activated):

+pip install -r requirements.txt